 - ‘Resend if unseen’ feature in case you missed a message from a customer: just set up the time after which unread chat messages should be resent via email;

 - Zapier integration as well as dozens of other fruitful integrations.

 - Custom inboxes and chat list settings that can help you tailor your inbox and show the info needed in the chat list.

 As I mentioned above, HelpCrunch encourages customer self-service and provides a user-friendly knowledge base.
 Customizable SEO settings, categorization, advanced WYSIWYG text editor – that’s what tags along.
 Besides, this alternative to Freshdesk makes it possible to send a knowledge base article as an answer to a customer right from the chat and integrate the knowledge base into the chat.

 By the way, HelpCrunch offers a fully customizable, modern live chat.
 With its help, you can engage with website visitors proactively and embed it into your SaaS product or mobile application to send target chat messages to active users.

 HelpCrunch has a free 14-day trial so you can take it for a ride.
 Speaking of the pricing, it is more than reasonable.
-The Live chat package with the knowledge base and popups functionality will cost you $15/month per team member, while the Live chat+Emails package is $25/month per team member.
+The Live chat package with the knowledge base and popups functionality will cost you $15/month per team member, while the ‘Pro’ plan, which includes the chatbot, is $25/month per team member.
 That’s it!
 No unnecessary fees or tricky parts.
 You always stay in the know of the next payment.

 So, why wait?
 You can have it all just by signing up for a free 14-day trial with HelpCrunch!
 A balanced experience, solid help desk software, and only happy customers: aren’t these the things you’ve been wishing for?